-The figures as indicated above will be applicable for the M.A. programme in Journalism and Mass Communication of the University as well.
+The figures as indicated above will be applicable for the MA programme in Journalism and Mass Communication of the University as well.
 The University will keep adequate financial provision for development, delivery, and maintenance of the programme presented as per the Programme Project Report.

-1.9 OUALITY ASSURANCE MECHANISM AND EXPECTED PROGRAMME OUTCOMES:
+1.10 QUALITY ASSURANCE MECHANISM AND EXPECTED PROGRAMME OUTCOMES:

-- 1.9.1Quality Assurance Mechanism: With regard to the quality concerns of the course materials, the department is involved in the following activities: - a) The programme design and structure is decided upon after a series of discussions and deliberations with a team of a few carefully chosen subject experts, who are mostly eminent scholars and
+- 1.10.1Quality Assurance Mechanism:With regard to the quality concerns of the course materials, the department is involved in the following activities: - i.
+The programme design and structure is decided upon after a series of discussions and deliberations with a team of a few carefully chosen subject experts, who are mostly eminent scholars and professionals from the reputed institutions of higher education.
+Formed with due approval from the University authority, this expert Committee (CCS) is helped by the in-house department faculties while preparing the framework of the programme. - ii.
+The next step after the completion of the framework preparation is the allotment of the assigned papers (which is again composed of 15 units) to the assigned authors.
+The inhouse faculty prepares a carefully chosen list of authors for the task.
+The in-house faculties also contribute their writings, besides the outsourced authors, who are mostly research scholars and faculty members from higher educational institutions. - iii.
+The content editors are then roped in for the next round.
+The content editors, who are mostly academics from reputed higher educational institutions, look into the contents of the units and provide their suggestions and feedbacks to be included by the coordinator of the programme.

-- professionals from the reputed institutions of higher education.
-Formed with due approval from the University authority, this expert Committee (CCS) is helped by the in-house department faculties while preparing the framework of the programme. - b) The next step after the completion of the framework preparation is the allotment of the assigned papers (which is again composed of 15 units) to the assigned authors.
-The in-house faculty prepares a carefully chosen list of authors for the task.
-The in-house faculties also contribute their writings, besides the outsourced authors, who are mostly research scholars and faculty members from higher educational institutions. - c) The content editors are then roped in for the next round.
-The content editors, who are mostly academics from reputed higher educational institutions, look into the contents of the units and provide their suggestions and feedbacks to be included by the coordinator of the programme. - d) Since the M.A. programme in Journalism and Mass Communication is prepared in a bi-lingual format, the units post content editing are then sent for Assamese translation to a selected list of outsourced translators.
-Later, the materials are sent to the Language Editor, who then looks into the contents of the material written in Assamese and give their necessary suggestions to be incorporated by the coordinator of the particular programme.
-The next step is that of printing and distributing the SLMs to the respective study centres.
-Arrangements would be made to distribute the SLMs to the learners at the time of admission. - e) The newly constituted CIQA (Centre for Internal Quality Assessment) Office is planning to conduct stakeholders meeting; SLM Audit and Counseling Workshops which is expected to provide the University and the Department with required inputs for quality enhancement. - f) In order to keep the programme updated, the programme would be revised and necessary changes would be incorporated for the benefit of the learners, based on the inputs received from the mechanism as mentioned above.
+- iv.
+The CIQA (Centre for Internal Quality Assessment) Office conducts stakeholders meeting; SLM Audit and Counselling Workshops which are expected to provide the University and the Discipline with required inputs for quality enhancement. - v.
+In order to keep the programme updated, the programme would berevised and necessary changes would be incorporated for the benefit of the learners, based on the inputs received from the mechanism as mentioned above.

-1.9.2 Expected Programme Outcomes: The outcomes of the programme are manifold:
+1.10.2 Expected Programme Outcome: The outcomes of the programme are manifold:

-- a) It will enable the learners to acquire knowledge enabling them to articulate well the condition around them. - b) The programme will also help the learners to seek avenues in the media sector and/or other upcoming sectors like animation and entertainment sectors and other service sectors. - c) The programme will also encourage the learners to go for higher studies. - d) The programme will enable the learners to engage with the society in a fruitful manner leading to the welfare of all and thus contribute to the betterment of the society.
+- It will enable the learners to acquire knowledge enabling them to articulate well the condition around them. - The programme will also help the learners to seek avenues in the media sector and/or other upcoming sectors like animation and entertainment sectors and other service sectors. - The programme will also encourage the learners to go for higher studies. - The programme will enable the learners to engage with the society in a fruitful manner leading to the welfare of all and thus contribute to the betterment of the society.